Why Study Public Relations?

 Jaime Ramos '16

-Communications Major with a Concentration in Corporate, and a Minor in Spanish
+Communications Major with a Concentration in Public Relations, and a Minor in Spanish

 We asked Jaime what advice he would give a fellow E-town student.
 He said, “Do not be afraid of the unknown.
 When you come to college, there is so much you will not know.
 The point of college is to teach you to seek out knowledge you did not know existed, learn skills you did not you could acquire, try out activities you did not think you would ever be interested in, while discovering yourself and your passions along the way.”
 Lastly, Jaime wanted to impart this piece of wisdom, “Be different, be unique, and be yourself.
 If you are not afraid to be yourself, you can accomplish anything you set your mind to."